 The camera enables Robin to recognize location of symptoms, laterality, and other physical exam findings.
 Additionally, the camera reduces the effort on the part of physicians to dictate every action or communicative gesture of an encounter that other traditional services require.
 If a patient enters with a walking aid, Robin identifies it.
 Finally, the camera functions as a chaperone without introducing another person to the space.

 Yes.
-Robin navigates EMRs in two different ways.
-Typically, a good starting point for Robin is to use remote login access to submit notes for physician signature and review.
+A good starting point for Robin is to use remote login access to submit notes for physician signature and review.
 As more physicians adopt Robin within a group, Robin initiates a technical integration, allowing Robin software to send securely packaged data directly to the EMR with greater efficiency.